kumfc/sfm-tools/README.md

 ## Known issues
 - Sometimes SFM stops viewport rendering few frames before fully applying new coefficients if you set exact values by double-clicking the slider.
 Just move a camera or something else for a second to force rendering.
-- Some standard flexes on Valve models (like JawD) won't break the limits (same behaviour in GMod).
 - Render preview differs from the viewport, but rendered file will look as you expect.

 ## TODO